ucam-department-of-psychiatry/camcops/documentation/source/server/server_troubleshooting.rst

-Character sets are supported for these things: *literal*, *column*, *table*, *database*, *server* — plus *client*, *connection* (though I think that’s the same as ‘literal’), *filesystem*, *results*, *system* [#f2]_.
+Character sets are supported for these things: *literal*, *column*, *table*, *database*, *server* — plus *client*, *connection* (though I think that’s the same as ‘literal’), *filesystem*, *results*, *system* [#charset]_.
 (Some don’t
-change: system, for storing identifiers, always UTF8 [#f3]_.
+change: system, for storing identifiers, always UTF8 [#sysvars]_.
 Some we don’t need to care about: filesystem, for referring to filenames.
 The client one is for statements arriving from the client.
 The connection one is used for literals, and I have no idea why you might want this to be different from the client setting.
 The results one is the one that the server uses to return result sets or error messages.
 You can inspect some of these settings with `SHOW VARIABLES LIKE 'char%'`, and table-specific settings using `SHOW CREATE TABLE tablename`.)

 Collations are supported for the following (from greatest to least precedence):
-*query*, *column*, *table*, *database*, *connection*, *server* [#f4]_.
+*query*, *column*, *table*, *database*, *connection*, *server* [#collations]_.
 (The connection collation is applicable for the comparison of literal strings.
 You can inspect the database/connection/server collations using `SHOW VARIABLES LIKE 'collation%'`, and table-specific settings using `SHOW CREATE TABLE tablename`.)

 How CamCOPS configures MySQL character sets and collations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~